TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

     lolli@apoc /var/www/local/site-introduction $ ddev import-files --src=./assets

 This will start various containers: A database, a phpmyadmin instance, and a web server.
-If all goes well, the instance is reachable on `localhost <http://introduction.ddev.local>`_.
+If all goes well, the instance is reachable on :samp:`https://introduction.ddev.local`.

 Local acceptance testing